 For a detailed explanation of how the Age Pension is assessed, see SuperGuide article Case studies: How is the Age Pension assessed?
 But here’s a quick overview.

 You are not eligible for the Age Pension until you reach Age Pension age, which depends on your date of birth.
-The current eligibility age is 66 years and 6 months, but this will increase to 67 from 1 July 2023.
+The age of eligibility increased to 67 years from 1 July 2023.

 You also need to satisfy Australian residency requirements and pass both the assets and income tests.
 The assets test looks at your assets (such as your superannuation and others savings, but not including your home) and the income test looks at your income.
 There are quirks with each of these tests and you can learn more about them at the links below.

 The results of both tests are used to decide how much Age Pension you are eligible for.
 The more assets or income you have, the less Age Pension you receive.
 You need to pass both tests but the test that results in the lower Age Pension payment is the one that is used.
 For example, if the assets test says you are eligible for $500 per fortnight, and the income test says you are eligible for $400 per fortnight, the rate from the income test ($400 per fortnight) will apply.

 Super and the Age Pension

 It’s important to note that when you reach Age Pension age your super will count towards both the assets and income tests.

 The balance of your latest super statement is included in the Age Pension assets test.

 In addition, deemed income from your super balance is included in your income test calculations even if you have not started a pension or income stream.
-This means you’ll be assumed to be earning a certain rate of return on your super pension account balance (i.e. the deeming rate), regardless of the actual return you are earn.
+This means you’ll be assumed to be earning a certain rate of return on your super pension account balance (that is, the deeming rate), regardless of the actual return you are earn.